pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

   * `add "get started"` : adds a new floating task get started
   * `fin f1` : marks the floating task with index f1 as finished
   * Ctrl + SPACE to hide Task Tracker
-  * Ctrl + SPACE again to bring Task Tracker beack to the foreground
+  * Ctrl + SPACE again to bring Task Tracker back to the foreground
   * `exit` : exits the application

 ##Basic Features